zachghiaccio/lake-algo-routines/README.md

 Data is given in a [N x 3] format, where Column 1 = Latitude (degrees N), Column 2 = Longitude (degrees E), and Column 3 = Lake/pond depth (meters).

-Users that download this data are asked to cite our study given the citation below.

 Currently a work in progress.

 --------------------------------------------------------------------------------